 Whether a discussion about so-called fake news was Irving’s sincere intention (it is after all perfectly plausible that he does believe in a flat Earth; thousands of people do, and their videos are, frankly, fascinating) or merely Adam Silver’s attempt at damage control is really not important.
 What is interesting is that this was not the only public statement against the supposed threat of fake news to issue from the NBA community this month.

 But this is far from the only problem with #PressOn.
 Let us consider the papers in question, the New York Times and the Washington Post.
 These publications, according to obsequious liberal coward John Oliver, perform “actual journalism” and are desperately in need of your financial support!
-This is grossly inaccurate (more on that below), and the willingness of somebody like Zach Lowe (a journalist, technically) to endorse such a view suggests, at best, ignorance and naiveté.
+This is, of course, grossly inaccurate (more on that below), and the willingness of somebody like Zach Lowe (a journalist, technically) to endorse such a view suggests, at best, ignorance and naiveté.

 Yet there is a further possibility lurking behind Lowe’s call to support the establishment press; something entirely more sinister.
 In order to understand what this is we must consider the sordid history of American news media and its relationship with US intelligence agencies.

 News—all news—is not what has happened.
 It is what someone says has happened (or will happen).
 Reporters are seldom in a position to witness events first-hand.
 They have to rely on the accounts of others.
-Readers, whether they are ESPN columnists or NBA coaches, tend to lose sight of the fact that news is not—is never—reality, but a sampling of sources’ portrayals of reality, mediated by news organisations1.
+Readers, whether they are ESPN columnists or NBA coaches, tend to lose sight of the fact that news is not—is never—reality, but a sampling of sources’ portrayals of reality, mediated by news organisations.
 To coordinate the activities of their staffs with a modicum of efficiency, newspapers can do little more than establish some standard operating procedures for sampling potential sources.
-Whatever procedure they adopt unavoidably biases their selection of content2.
+Whatever procedure they adopt unavoidably biases their selection of content.

 These days, most Western media and news-gathering organisations are primarily run as businesses.
 That is to say, the owners expect a return on their investment.
 They want income up and costs down.
 They want advertisers pleased, major sources available, no libel suits from powerful individuals or institutions, no bothersome controversies.
 As a result, it is the public official who is the most frequently cited source of news: they are available, cooperative, and they invest reports with an air of authority and professionalism.